 Today, Cedars-Sinai is widely known for its national leadership in transforming healthcare for the benefit of patients.
 Cedars-Sinai impacts the future of healthcare globally by developing new approaches to treatment and educating tomorrow’s physicians and other health professionals.
 At the same time, Cedars-Sinai demonstrates a longstanding commitment to strengthening the Los Angeles community through wide-ranging programs that improve the health of its most vulnerable residents.

-The Cedars-Sinai Anesthesiology Residency Program has been accredited since 2007 by the ACGME.
-We are constantly striving to deliver the highest-quality care during all prospective phases in the operating rooms (ORs), intensive care units (ICUs) and the pain clinics.
+The Cedars-Sinai Anesthesiology Residency program has been accredited by the Accreditation Council Graduate Medical Education (ACGME) since 2007.
+We constantly strive to deliver the highest-quality care during all prospective phases in the operating rooms (ORs), intensive care units (ICUs), the pain clinics and the perioperative surgical home (PSH).
 We place the emphasis of resident education on quality, patient safety, performance improvement, professionalism and compassionate care.

-The Department of Anesthesiology encompasses all anesthesiology specialties: general anesthesiology, obstetric anesthesiology, cardiothoracic anesthesiology, neurosurgical/spine anesthesiology, pediatric anesthesiology, multi-organ transplant anesthesiology, trauma anesthesiology, ambulatory anesthesiology, pain medicine, critical care medicine and anesthesiology research.
+The Department of Anesthesiology encompasses all anesthesiology specialties: general anesthesiology, obstetric anesthesiology, cardiovascular thoracic anesthesiology, neuro spine anesthesiology, pediatric anesthesiology, multi-organ transplant anesthesiology, regional anesthesiology, trauma anesthesiology, ambulatory anesthesiology, non-operating room anesthesiology (NORA), perioperative surgical home (PSH), pain medicine, critical care medicine and anesthesiology research.

 Cedars-Sinai is one of the busiest surgical hospitals in the Los Angeles area.
 The volume, variety and scope of the residency program ensure that all components of anesthesiology and its subspecialties are taught.
 Our program guarantees a large volume of teaching cases for residents consistent with the fact that postgraduate medical education is an important component of the Cedars-Sinai mission.

 Our residency program is dynamic and designed to teach our residents to be lifelong learners.
-The residents benefit from complex cases, but their experience is not limited to OR work.
+Residents benefit from complex cases, and their experience is not limited to OR work.
 Our program has a robust didactic curriculum in all aspects of anesthesiology.
 Starting with didactics is only one component of learning at Cedars-Sinai.
-Our residents engage in simulation experiences, ultrasound workshops, echo simulations and readings, and written and mock oral examinations.
+Our residents engage in simulation experiences, ultrasound workshops, Echo simulations and readings, and written and mock oral examinations.

 Beyond the strong clinical experience, our educational program is structured to respond to the changing needs of its residents and the profession.
 Additionally, residents' participation in hospital-based, national and international activities fosters the management skills and creativity we value in our residents.